-Specifically, the requested variances are to deviate from the DCSM Sections 3.3.3.1 and 3.1.10.2.
+Specifically, the requested variances are to deviate from the DCSM Sections 3.3.1 and 3.1.10.2.
 Section 3.3.3.1 of the DCSM requires sidewalk on both sides of all new public streets (sidewalk is not required along the cul-de-sac).
 The applicant is requesting a variance from Section 10-2-41 (a) to not construct sidewalk along a +/- 55-foot section of the southern side of Suter Street.
 As the applicant describes in their letter, a sidewalk is proposed on the opposite (northern) side of the street and will connect into the proposed shared use path, thus connecting Suter Street to Clinton Street.
-Since no sidewalk exists on the southern side of Suter Street and because sidewalk is not required around the culde-sac, in this particular situation, staff does not believe sidewalk is necessary along the short distance of the frontage of the parcel that includes the drainage and SWM facilities and supports this deviation from the requirements.
+Since no sidewalk exists on the southern side of Suter Street around the cul-de-sac, in this particular situation, staff does not believe sidewalk is necessary along the short distance of the frontage of the parcel that includes the drainage and SWM facilities and supports this deviation from the requirements.